matsadler/magnus/README.md

 #### Handling Mutability

-Because Ruby GC manages memory to your Rust type Magnus, you can't use functions with mutable references.
+Because Ruby's GC manages the memory where your Rust type is stored, Magnus can't bind functions with mutable references.
 To allow mutable fields in wrapped Rust structs, you can use the newtype pattern with `RefCell`:

 ```rust
 use std::cell::RefCell;